la2050/archive/README.md

 It’s best to use lowercase letters and dashes instead of spaces for your filename.
 For example: `womens-march-la.jpg`.

-Once your file has been uploaded it be available at a web address that corresponds to the folder and filename that you chose.
+Once your file has been uploaded it will be available at a web address that corresponds to the folder and filename that you chose.
 For example:

 ```
 /uploads/womens-march-la.jpg